 This recipe is extremely easy to make, tastes great and is fun to serve.
 It’s the perfect holiday treat!
 It serves 2 people, but can be easily doubled, tripled, etc. to make as many you need.

-Heat your oven to 375 degrees.
+Preheat the oven to 375 degrees.
 While the over is heating, cut the acorn squash in half and remove the seeds (discard or roast the seeds – you will need more than 1 squash to have enough seeds to roast).
 Place the halves on a baking sheet (make sure the sheet has at least a small rim for any leakage) and make sure they sit upright and even.
 You may have to trim the bottom of the squash a little to make sure it sits evenly.
 If the squash tilts too much, the liquid could leak out while cooking.

-The squash should about 3/4 full of liquid, so add more butter during the cooking process if necessary.
 Remove from oven and let cool for 5-10 minutes before serving.